-Goal 2 Action 1 - High Quality Instruction

-Ensure all students are provided with high quality, standards (content/CTE/CCR) aligned curriculum and instruction by:
+Goal 2 Action 1 Ensure all students are provided with high quality, standards (content/CTE/CCR) aligned curriculum and instruction.

-a.
-Utilizing time during late start Wednesdays for teachers to analyze data, collaborate and refine appropriate instruction and curriculum to improve the college and career indicator and improve physical fitness outcomes for English learners, foster youth, and socioeconomically disadvantaged pupils.
+A. Continue utilizing time during the day on Wednesdays for teachers to analyze data, collaborate and refine appropriate instruction and curriculum.

-b.
-Providing teachers extra duty time to refine the quality of instruction, curriculum and assessments based on data analysis for improved outcomes for the unduplicated pupils.
+B. Continue to provide teachers extra duty time to refine the quality of instruction, curriculum and assessments based on data analysis to improve learning for English Learners and pupils of low socio-economic status.